KosmasDev/dbt-task-jaffle-shop/README.md

 SELECT * FROM renamed
 ```

-- 📄 Staging YAML files
+- 📄 Create staging YAML files

-The YAML files are a model metadata files in the `models/staging` folder, and they are used in dbt to:
+The YAML files are model metadata files in the `models/staging` folder, and they are used in dbt to:
 1. Document the models and columns by providing a human-readable description of what the model `stg_orders` represents and what each column means.
 Based on this YAML file the we can generate auto-docs in dbt Cloud using this metadata.
-2. Define data quality tests
+2. Define data quality tests.
+3. Keep documentation and tests close to the logic.
+By putting stg_orders.yml next to stg_orders.sql, we keep everything related to that model tightly organized.
+    - The SQL contains the logic
+    - The YAML contains the metadata and validations